tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/日志服务/实时日志_intl_en.md

  - Region: Select the target region to which logs will be pushed.
  - Target logset name: Select a logset in the target region.

->?If there are no options or you need to create a logset, click **Create** to create a logset in the selected region.
+>?
+If there are no options or you need to create a logset, click **Create** to create a logset in the selected region.

  - Log topic name: You can enter 1–200 letters, digits, underscores, and hyphens.
  - Log retention period: Enter a positive integer between 1 and 366.

 ## Managing Push Task
 #### Editing push task